MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 This release has the following limitations and known issues:

 - **Desktop apps (C# .NET 5 or C++ desktop)**: This release is supported for use only in desktop apps (C++ or C# with .NET 5) that are packaged using MSIX.
-To use the Windows App SDK in unpackaged desktop apps, you must use the [preview channel](preview-channel.md).
+To use the Windows App SDK in unpackaged desktop apps, you must use the [experimental release channel](experimental-channel.md).
 - **UWP apps**: This release is not supported for UWP apps that are used in production environments.
-To use the Windows App SDK in UWP apps, you must use a release from the [preview release channel](preview-channel.md).
-For more information about installing the preview extension, see [Set up your development environment](set-up-your-development-environment.md).
+To use the Windows App SDK in UWP apps, you must use a release from the [experimental release channel](experimental-channel.md).
-- **.NET apps must target build 18362 or higher**: Your TFM must be set to `net5.0-windows10.0.18362` or higher, and your packaging project's `TargetPlatformVersion` must be set to 18362 or higher.
-For more info, see the [known issue on GitHub](https://github.com/microsoft/ProjectReunion/issues/921).
+- **.NET apps must target build 18362 or higher**: Your TFM must be set to `net5.0-windows10.0.18362` or higher, and your packaging project's `<TargetPlatformVersion>` must be set to 18362 or higher.
+For more info, see the [known issue on GitHub](https://github.com/microsoft/WindowsAppSDK/issues/921).

 ## Related topics